liammchugh/BrainComputerInterfaces/README.md

 # Brain-Computer Interfaces (BCI)

-This repository contains research and development work on BCI devices for experimentation, entertainment and potential commercial applications.
+This repository contains research and development work on BCI devices for experimentation, entertainment and commercial applications.

 ### BCI Guitar Pedal